HazyResearch/manifest/README.md

 ```

 ## Sessions

-Each Manifest run is a session that connects to a model endpoint and a local SQLite DB to store user query history.
+Each Manifest run supports a session that connects to a model endpoint and a local SQLite DB to store user query history.
 ```python

 # Start a manifest session